-Indicator Baseline Targets Sources of verification Risks and End of project assumptions Objective: UPOPs Kyrgyzstan's NIP, In total the project expects The I-RATs that will be Project emissions calculated that the to reduce UPOPs emissions conducted for each of Objective: reduced as a total releases of by 3- TEQ/yr. the project's HCFs Implement best environmental Practices (BEP) and Best Available Technologies (BAT) in the health-care sector to assist Kyrgyzstan in result of improved HCWM treatment systems used by HCFs benefitting from the project. dioxins in 2003 were 30.5 g-TEQ.
-The majority of releases were indicated to be the result of combustion practices, with the greatest contribution made by incineration of medical wastes (7 g- TEQ). before project interventions will take place will provide insight in the amount of UPOPs produced and Mercury released on a yearly basis. meeting its obligations Mercury No national Mercury The phase-out of Mercury Guidance on Mercury under the Stockholm emissions reduced as a Assessment has been undertaken containing thermometers will result in sustained "Measurements and Documentation" as emissions reduced as a result of
+Indicator Baseline Targets Sources of verification Risks and End of project assumptions Objective: UPOPs Kyrgyzstan's NIP, In total the project expects The I-RATs that will be Project emissions calculated that the to reduce UPOPs emissions conducted for each of Objective: reduced as a result of total releases of dioxins in 2003 were by 3- TEQ/yr. the project's HCFs before project Implement improved 30.5 g-TEQ.
+The interventions will take best HCWM majority of releases place will provide environmental treatment were indicated to be insight in the amount Practices (BEP) systems used the result of of UPOPs produced and Best by HCFs combustion and Mercury released Available benefitting practices, with the on a yearly basis.
+Technologies from the greatest (BAT) in the project. contribution made health-care by incineration of sector to assist medical wastes (7 g- Kyrgyzstan in TEQ). meeting its obligations Mercury No national Mercury The phase-out of Mercury Guidance on Mercury under the emissions Assessment has containing thermometers "Measurements and emissions Stockholm reduced as a been undertaken will result in sustained Documentation" as reduced as a result of

-3 Project logical framework has taken from Inception Report
+&lt;sup>3 Project logical framework has taken from Inception Report

 Indicator Baseline Targets End of project Sources of verification Risks and assumptions Convention to reduce UPOPs as well as Mercury releases result of the phase-out of Mercury containing medical thermometers and improved management of Mercury containing wastes. yet, but based on 2011 and 2012 import figures, between 58 and 305 kg of Mercury, contained in medical thermometers, is imported yearly (see table 3).
 Mercury reductions of approximately 160 kg Hg/year. developed under the Global Medical Waste Project will be used to provide for a before and after snap-shot. the phase-out of Mercury containing medical thermometers and improved management of Mercury containing wastes.
-Component 1: Sa Outcome 1.1: The policy framework for Health Care Waste Management enhanced trengthening of the National Health Care Waste Management Strategy revised and updated.
-National national regulatory and Although a National Strategy (2008- 2012) on HCWM was elaborated, it has never been approved/adopted due to lack of funding for its implementation. policy framework for health ca National Strategy on Healthcare waste management in the Kyrgyz Republic finalized.
+Component 1: S Outcome 1.1: The policy framework for Health Care Waste Management enhanced trengthening of the National Health Care Waste Management Strategy revised and updated.
+National national regulatory and Although a National Strategy (2008- 2012) on HCWM was elaborated, it has never been approved/adopted due to lack of funding for its implementation. policy framework for health can National Strategy on Healthcare waste management in the Kyrgyz Republic finalized.
 National Strategy for Anatomical Waste drafted.
 Are waste management National Strategy on HCWM available.
 National Strategy for Anatomical Waste available.
 Assumption: The project will be able to support the development of a strategy and accompanying Plan of Action that is based on actual HCWM funding available to ensure that the strategy can Strategy for Anatomical The collection, safeguarding and be adopted.